 Then, let’s say you succeeded to track MRR with accuracy, how about your expenses?
 That’s a whole other ball game.

 Some people will use PayPal or another payment gateway to keep track of their revenue and expenses – but what if Stripe isn’t the only payment gateway you use?
 What if some customers are paying by invoice?
 What if some expenses are on a credit card?

 Another major question is deciding which financial metrics are worth tracking for your business.
 The financial metrics you use depend on your industry, size of the company, types of shareholders, and more.

 Some people opt to use a tool like Baremetrics that can pull your sources of data together and calculate your metrics quickly and accurately.
-With Baremetrics you can see your metrics crystal clear like this:

 This article will go over the key financial metrics you should be monitoring for different kinds of businesses, as well as how to quickly automate actions based on your financial metrics.

 Get deep insights into your company’s MRR, churn and other vital metrics for your SaaS business.